Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Discussion

 \subsection{Consistency with the \Planck\ y-map}

 In a companion paper \citep{planck2013-p05b}, we performed an analysis of the SZ angular power spectrum derived from the \Planck\ $y$-map obtained with a dedicated component-separation technique.
 For the first time, the power spectrum has been measured at intermediate scales ($50 \le \ell \le 1000$).
-The same modelling as in Sect.~\ref{sec:modelling} and \citet{Tab09,Tab10} has been used to derive best-fit values of $\Omega_\mathrm{m}$ and $\sigma_8$, assuming the universal pressure profile \citep{arn10}, a bias $1-b=0.8$, and the best-fit values for other cosmological parameters from \citet{planck2013-p11}.
-The best model obtained, shown in Fig.~\ref{fig:dNdzsnr7} as a dashed line, confirms the consistency between the \Planck\ SZ number counts and the signal observed in the $y$-map.
+The same modelling as in Sect.~\ref{sec:modelling} and \citet{Tab09,Tab10} has been used to derive best-fit values of $\Omega_\mathrm{m}$ and $\sigma_8$, assuming the universal pressure profile \citep{arn10}, a bias $1-b=0.8$, and the best-fit values for other cosmological parameters from \citet{planck2013-p11}.\footnote{For \Planck\ CMB we took the constraints from the \Planck+WP case, column 6 of Table 2 of \citet{planck2013-p11}.
+The baseline model includes massive neutrinos with $\sum m_{\nu}=0.06 \,$eV.} The best model obtained, shown in Fig.~\ref{fig:dNdzsnr7} as the dashed line, demonstrates the consistency between the PSZ number counts and the signal observed in the $y$-map.